multiscale/muscle3/docs/source/fortran_api.rst

     Get the i'th value in the dictionary.

     This function is only valid for Data objects containing a dictionary.
-You can use ``LIBMUSCLE_Data_is_dict`` to check whether that is the case.
+You can use :f:func:`LIBMUSCLE_Data_is_a_dict` to check whether that is the case.

     The indices range from 1 to the number of items in the dictionary (inclusive), as usual in Fortran.
-Use ``LIBMUSCLE_Data_size`` to get the number of items.
+Use :f:func:`LIBMUSCLE_Data_size` to get the number of items.
 Note that changes to the dictionary (e.g. inserting a new key) may change the order in which the key-value pairs are retrieved by this function.
 It's best to not change the dictionary while iterating through it.

-    The corresponding key may be obtained via ``LIBMUSCLE_Data_key(i)``.
+    The corresponding key may be obtained via :f:func:`LIBMUSCLE_Data_key`.
 See there for an example as well.

     :p LIBMUSCLE_Data self: The Data object to get a value for.